dockstore/dockstore-support/tooltester/README.md

 # The Tooltester `run-workflows` Command

-The purpose of the `run-workflows` command, is to be able to run (in an automated fashion) workflows found on a dockstore site
+The purpose of the `run-workflows` command, is to be able to run (in an automated fashion) workflows found on a Dockstore site
 (ie. [dockstore.org](https://dockstore.org/) or [qa.dockstore.org](https://qa.dockstore.org/)), and
 - Determine what the end state of the workflow (ie. SUCCESS or EXECUTOR_ERROR)
 - Determine how long it takes for a workflow to reach its end state.